Some systems can gravity feed water from a unit but in some cases, an HVAC system must use a pump when it is too low for gravity to remove the water.

 Pouring bleach into a pump once a year will also help in keeping the mold build-up to a minimum.

 If there is no noise coming from the pump it is likely bad and needs replaced.
 Be sure to check if power is going to the pump.

 Replacing a unit with a new one is not difficult and falls into the DIY category.
 As always call a professional if in doubt.

 Replacements are measure by the HP for example 1/30 HP or 1/50 HP along with voltage.
-Most all unit will be 110-volta Ac but be sure to check.
+Most all units will be 110-volta Ac but be sure to check.

 Look for the name-tag on the old unit to get a replacement.